-10.34.1 - A player is sent off for the rest of the game and cannot be replaced.
-Signal 17 with red card and verbal statement "ejection red" to the player applies.

-10.34.2 - An ejection red card must be awarded if a personal attack on a player occurs or if a player receives a red card (following green and yellow) and it is disputed.

-10.34.3 - An Ejection Red Card should be awarded for a repeated deliberate or dangerous foul, that in the Referee's opinion is of major influence to the game or injures/ risked injury to another player.

-10.34.4 - A player receiving an Ejection Red Card during a competition will automatically receive a one (1) game suspension and be unable to take part in the next game in that competition.
+- 10.34.1 A player is sent off for the rest of the game and cannot be replaced.
+Signal 47 20 with red card and verbal statement "ejection red" to the player applies. - 10.34.2 An Ejection Red Card must be awarded if a personal attack on a player occurs or if a player receives a red card (following green and yellow) and it is disputed. - 10.34.3 An Ejection Red Card should be awarded for a repeated deliberate or dangerous foul, that in the Referee's opinion is of major influence to the game or injures/ risked injury to another player. - 10.34.4 A player receiving an Ejection Red Card during a competition will automatically receive a one (1) game suspension and be unable to take part in the next game in that competition

+10.34.5 - An Ejection Red cCard will be awarded to any player, coach or team official who approaches or talks to any referee or game official in a threatening, abusive or aggressive way during or after a game while in the field of play or competition area.

+10.35 - GREEN, YELLOW AND RED SANCTION CARDS [SR]
-10.35.1 - Signal 17 with appropriate card applies.

-10.35.2 - A sanction card will be awarded to a player who commits a repeated deliberate OR dangerous foul.

-10.35.3 - A sanction card will be awarded to the offending player who commits a deliberate OR dangerous foul for which the Referee awards a goal penalty shot.

-10.35.4 - A sanction card will be awarded for a deliberate OR dangerous foul that is repeated while the Referees are playing advantage unless an Ejection red card is awarded.
-A sanction card awarded after the referee(s) have played advantage will take effect from when the sanction card is awarded, not from when the foul occurred.

-10.35.5 - A sanction card will be awarded for any deliberate contact with the kayak of an opponent who is trying to take a or free shot, corner, side-line or goal line throw.

-10.35.6 - A sanction card will be awarded for repeated and continuous disputing of Referee's decisions.

-10.35.7 - A sanction card will be awarded for foul or abusive language directed at an opponent or official.

-10.35.8 - A sanction card will be awarded to a player, for unnecessary verbal communication directed at a Referee, official or opponent, or any other unsporting behaviour except where an Ejection Red Card is awarded.
+- 10.35.1 Signal 17 with appropriate card applies. - 10.35.2 A sanction card will be awarded to a player who commits a repeated deliberate foul OR a deliberate foul which has a significant influence on the game. - 10.35.3 A sanction card will be awarded to a player who commits a dangerous foul that results in significant contact by their own kayak, paddle or body with the opponent's arm, head or body that may result in personal injury to the opponent or damage to their equipment. - 10.35.4 A sanction card will be awarded to the offending player who commits a deliberate OR dangerous foul for which the Referee awards a goal penalty shot. - 10.35.5 A sanction card will be awarded for a deliberate OR dangerous foul that is repeated while the Referees are playing advantage unless an Ejection Red Card is awarded.
+A sanction card awarded after the referee(s) have played advantage will take effect from when the sanction card is awarded, not from when the foul occurred. - 10.35.6 A sanction card will be awarded for any deliberate contact with the kayak of an opponent who is trying to take a or free shot, corner, side-line or goal line throw. - 10.35.7 A sanction card will be awarded for repeated and continuous disputing of Referee's decisions. - 10.35.8 A sanction card will be awarded for foul or abusive language directed at an opponent or official. - 10.35.9 A sanction card will be awarded to a player, for unnecessary verbal communication directed at a Referee, official or opponent, or any other unsporting behaviour except where an Ejection Red Card is awarded.

-10.35.9 - Players sent off must obey the rules of entry to the playing area for re-entry at the completion of the send-off period.
+10.35.10 - Players sent off must obey the rules of entry to the playing area for re-entry at the completion of the send-off period.